- Why Us

 Maintaining a seawall is an ongoing project and replacing one is not cheap.
 The expense really starts to add up when there isn’t easy access to the seawall.
 No access means that property owners are forced to cough up thousands of dollars to pay for the replacement by using a barge.
 Ouch.

-Making repairs to a seawall may seem like a temporary solution, that’s because it is.
+Repairing a concrete seawall may seem like a temporary solution, that’s because it is.
 But it’s a logical temporary solution.
 Seawalls have to take mother nature’s wrath day after day, and much like humans need to do daily tasks to upkeep our bodies, so do seawalls.

 Oftentimes, property owners will try to fill those gaps with aggregate, but that eventually deteriorates as well.
 But Mr. Level has found using poly leveling techniques to be the best process for repairing a seawall.

 Knowing when to repair your seawall is important.
 You should have your seawall inspected periodically for any defects.
 You can take a look at your seawall to see if it’s time to get a consultation.
 If you find any of the following signs, call an expert for an evaluation:

 Poly leveling utilizes an eco-friendly polyurethane foam injected into the concrete to form a water impervious seal, which will: